Updated 06 October 20

-Jump back to 63 B.C. (days Before Coronavirus) where for many employers, colleagues working from home may have been seen as an excuse for those less committed to have a day away from the watchful eyes of bosses and something that negated them somewhat from their usual office commitments.
+Jump back to 63 B.C. (days Before Coronavirus) where for many employers, colleagues working from home may have been seen as an excuse for those less committed to have a day away from the watchful eyes of bosses.
+Something that negated them somewhat from their usual office commitments.

 Many employers believed their workforce would be less productive, either too easily distracted or unable to communicate and complete work as effectively, as in the office setting.
 Lacking the belief that 'WFH' was an honest attempt to work in a setting to better suit both parties, and something that would actually benefit their business.